falaelcom/raw-profiler/README.md

 - Documentation
     - Generate API reference from code comments.
-	- Better documentation structure (add separate sections for every major component)
 	- Add a "HOW TO EXTEND" documentation topic.
     - Convert the NOTES section to elaborate documentation.
 - Known problems
-	- Orphaned file archives can have too recent time signatures in the names.
+	- Orphaned file archives can have too recent time signatures in the names, which breaks archive file sorting; the desired behavior would be to group orphaned log files by timestamp into multiple archives, e.g. `<orphan-timestamp>-<current-timestamp>-orphans.zip`

 LICENSE
 ==================================================